Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 With this "disease", The Molly Fish stay in one place and wiggle, rock, wag and/or "shimmy" (hence the term "Shimmies").

-Molly Disease is not technically a disease at all, rather a condition/syndrome brought on by poor water conditions; electrolytes in particular.
+Molly Disease generally is not technically a disease at all, rather a condition/syndrome brought on generally by poor water conditions; electrolytes in particular.

-However secondary infections may accompany this condition or parasitic protozoan infections such as Velvet may also mimic or even be present along with Shimmies/Molly Disease.
+As well, secondary infections may accompany this condition or parasitic protozoan infections such as Fungus/Saprolegnia or Velvet may also mimic or even be present along with Shimmies/Molly Disease, so treating with products such as AAP Super Fungus Plus or AAP Super Velvet Plus might be advised.

 Reference: FRESHWATER VELVET - (Piscinoodinium pillulare) & COSTIA (Ichtyobodo Necatrix)